 Change: Choose another plan or click Choose Individual Services, then follow the onscreen instructions.

 Share Apple Music

-Note: To use Family Sharing, you need an Apple ID, and you must be part of a family group, either as the organizer or an invited family member.
-To share Apple Music through Family Sharing, someone in the group must have a family subscription—as opposed to an individual subscription—to Apple Music or Apple One.
+Note: To use Family Sharing, you need an Apple ID, and you must be part of a family group, either as the organiser or an invited family member.
+To share Apple Music through Family Sharing, someone in the group must have a family subscription — as opposed to an individual subscription — to Apple Music or Apple One.

 If you join a family group that subscribes to Apple Music or Apple One with a family subscription and you already subscribe, your subscription isn’t renewed on your next billing date; instead, you use the group’s subscription.
 If you join a family group that doesn’t subscribe and you have a family subscription, the group uses your subscription.
 If neither you nor the family group has a family subscription, you can upgrade your account.

-Note: To stop sharing Apple Music with a family group, you can cancel your subscription, leave the family group, or (if you’re the family group organizer) stop using Family Sharing.
+Note: To stop sharing Apple Music with a family group, you can cancel your subscription, leave the family group, or (if you’re the family group organiser) stop using Family Sharing.

 To learn more about how Apple Music protects your information and lets you choose what you share, choose Help > About Apple Music & Privacy.